cscart/docs/en/cscart_addons/addons/similar_products_by_tag/index.rst

 Installing the add-on
 =====================

-    Install the “Similar Products by Tag” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Similar by Tag” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Selection_01.png
-        :alt: Similar Products by Tag add-on
+        :alt: Similar by Tag add-on
         :width: 650px

 .. note::

-    For correct operation of the “Similar Products by Tag” add-on, make sure that the **Tags** add-on is installed and set to Active on the add-ons list page.
+    For correct operation of the “Similar by Tag” add-on, make sure that the **Tags** add-on is installed and set to Active on the add-ons list page.

 ===============
 Creating blocks